rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 The viewport is the user's visible area of a web page.
 The viewport varies with the device, and will be smaller on a mobile phone than on a computer screen.

+Take a look at the viewport based units of CSS [below](#viewport-based-units).

+## Units in CSS

+### `em` and `rem` units
+`rem` and `em` are scalable and relative units of size, but with `em`, the unit is relative to the font size of its parent element, while the `rem` unit is only relative to the root font size of the HTML document.

+The “r” in `rem` stands for “root”.

+#### `em` Unit

+The `em` unit allows setting the font size of an element relative to the font size of its parent.

+When the size of the parent element changes, the size of the child changes automatically.

+Note: When `em` units are used on `font-size` property, the size is relative to the `font-size` of the parent.
+When used on other properties, it’s relative to the `font-size` of that element itself.

+#### `rem` Unit

+The `rem` is based upon the font-size value of the **root** element, which is the `<html>` element.

+And if the `<html>` element doesn’t have a specified font-size, the browser default value of `16px` is used.

+So here only the value of the root is considered, and there is no relation with a parent element (or the current element in case of other lengths).

 ### Viewport based units

 There are four viewport-based units in CSS.
 These are `vh`, `vw`, `vmin` and `vmax`.